Key Takeaways

 - You can also make changes on the go.
 Won’t be back home on time?
 Use your phone to set up your unit to continue running on setback temperatures.

-- Smart thermostat devices can also detect when you leave the house by using sensors and your phone’s location.
-Once you are out, your HVAC unit automatically turns off.
-It will switch on when you are near your home.
+- Smart thermostat devices can also detect when you leave the house using the geofencing feature.
+Once you are out, your HVAC unit automatically makes adjustments to conserve energy.
+You can set your ‘Away’ temperature settings, which will automatically be implemented upon your departure.
+It will revert to your at-home settings when you are near your set location.

 - Some advanced smart thermostat models can learn your household’s schedule and adjust themselves automatically.
-For instance, they enter energy-saving mode when they detect no one’s home.
-You can also set your ‘Away’ temperature settings, which will automatically be implemented upon your departure.
+For instance, they enter energy-saving mode when they detect no one is home.

 Related: Do Smart Thermostats Save Money? – Your Thermostat Energy Saving Guide